OronAvisrur/Atlas-Reliability-Framework/README.md

 # Atlas Reliability Framework

 FastAPI service with PostgreSQL authentication, Ollama LLM integration for book search, deployed on Kubernetes with high availability and monitoring.
-Includes React frontend for user interaction with Traefik Ingress routing.
+Includes React frontend for user interaction with Traefik Ingress routing and Jenkins CI/CD automation.

 ## Architecture